 OADS has expanded available employment services to all 6,000 waiver participants during the last several years.
 Currently there are an estimated 1,200 of these individuals employed but an additional 3,500 are of working age and have employment funding available to them when they choose to go to work.
 We anticipate three to four hundred of these individuals will be applying for VR during the next year.

-Individuals with Mental Illness who meet diagnostic eligibility criteria for Maine Care Section 17.02 Community Support Services, and/or Maine Care Section 92.03 Behavioral Health Home Services and require ongoing supports to maintain successful employment may access Mental Health Long Term Supported Employment Services funded by the DHHS Office of Substance Abuse and Mental Health Services (SAMHS).
-SAMHS contracts with Kepro, Inc to administer these services.
+Individuals with Mental Illness who meet diagnostic eligibility criteria for Maine Care Section 17.02 Community Support Services, and/or Maine Care Section 92.03 Behavioral Health Home Services and require ongoing supports to maintain successful employment may access Mental Health Long Term Supported Employment Services funded by the DHHS Office of Substance Abuse and Mental Health Services (DHHS-OBH).
+DHHS-OBH contracts with Kepro, Inc to administer these services.

 The Division also has limited state dollars available to provide long term employment supports through two separate programs to VR consumers with the most significant disabilities who have been closed successfully.
 The programs are The Basic Extended Support Program (BES) and the Brain Injury Support Program (BIS).
 The BES program has an annual cap per client of $3,000 and the BIS program has an annual cap per client of $8,000.

 Employment services are also available to individuals with mental illness through Vocational Clubhouses.
 There are currently four vocational clubhouses in Maine.
-Transitional Employment is intended to build on basic job skills and build clubhouse members’ confidence in their ability to maintain competitive employment.
+Transitional Employment (not supported through the use of VR funds) is intended to build on basic job skills and build clubhouse members’ confidence in their ability to maintain competitive employment.
 It is one of several employment options available through the Clubhouse approach.
 Transitional employment offers part-time positions in integrated worksites in the community, for 6-9 months.
 The individuals are paid by employers who have an agreement with the clubhouse that if the individual is not able to work their shift, the

 position will be covered by staff from the clubhouse.
 Clubhouse staff are also responsible for the training of the member on the job site, as well as providing job coaching on the job, thereby relieving the employer of these responsibilities.
 Transitional employment sites are meant to be a bridge on the way to permanent employment within the community, for those who need it.